microsoft/Mastering-the-Marketplace/saas-accelerator/labs/lab1-install/README.md

 If you see errors in the output of the script, cancel the run of the script by typing **CTRL+C**.
 Fix the errors and run the script again using a different RESOURCE_GROUP to avoid collisions of resources during install.

-Once the script completes, you may close the coud shell by clicking the cloud shell button you used to open it.
+Once the script completes, you may close the cloud shell by clicking the cloud shell button you used to open it.

 **Congratulation!** You have finished this lab.

+If you are in a live class setting, please raise your hand in Microsoft Teams to indicate you are done with the lab.